axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

   - (https://testnet-faucet.mempool.co/)
   - You can monitor the status of your deposit using the testnet explorer: https://blockstream.info/testnet/

+    You are free to exit c2d2 during the waiting period, c2d2 will resume unfinished jobs when you input the deposit-btc command with same recipient address.

+    ```
+    c2d2cli deposit-btc ethereum [ethereum recipient address]
+    ```
-c2d2 automates all the signing and verification process, after
+ 3. c2d2 will automate all the signing and verification process.   evetually you can see a message says
+    ```
+    Mint command <commandId> completed at ethereum txID <transactionId>
+    ```
 You can now open Metamask, add the custom asset (Bitcoin) with contract address (ask Axelar on discord if you can't find it) and see the minted Bitcoin tokens appear in it.

 ### Burn ERC20 wrapped Bitcoin tokens and obtain native Satoshi